markjnkim/intro-vue/lesson_plan.md

 * Now let's create on input field that gives our user the ability to change our `first_name` and `last_name`.
 * `<input v-model="first_name">`
 * `<input v-model="last_name">`
-* Notice how every piece of `first_name` is now updated including the alert!  `v-model` has created a 2-way data bind.(data flows from the view as well as to the view from the app)
+* Notice how every piece of `first_name` is now updated including the alert!  `v-model` has created a 2-way data bind.<br>
+Data flows from the view as well as to the view from the app)
 * A consistent, stable, and fast UI data state that is easily maintained is the hallmark of a modern front-end framework.

 ### 4. Student Do - Conditional Rendering(5 min)